-- Middle and high schools in New York City, Long Island, Westchester, and New Jersey.
+- Public middle and high schools in New York City (including charters).

-- Eligible schools are those able to produce teams of 2 - 4 educators, all of whom have agreed to participate in Facing History professional development and use Facing History resources, pedagogy, and approaches in their courses for a minimum of 4 weeks throughout the school year.
+- Eligible schools are those able to produce teams of 2–4 educators, all of whom have agreed to participate in Facing History professional learning and use Facing History resources, pedagogy, and approaches in their courses for a minimum of 4 weeks throughout the school year.

 Application Process & Timeline

 - Now - Get prepared before you start the online application!

 Download the Application At-a-Glance Review the essay questions and gather the contact information of the teachers and administrator.
 Then, just copy & paste into the form.